AP EDCET Answer Key 2026 Out – Download PDF, Raise Objections.

 How to Calculate Marks Using AP EDCET Answer Key 2026

+Candidates can estimate their tentative scores by downloading the AP EDCET Answer Key 2026 from the official website and matching their responses.
+Add 1 mark for each correct response.
 There is no negative marking in AP EDCET 2026, so only count the correct answers.

 AP EDCET 2026 Exam Details

 The AP EDCET 2026 examination was conducted on 8 May 2026 in two sessions.
 Session 1 ran from 9:00 AM to 11:00 AM, covering Mathematics, Biological Science, and Physical Science, while Session 2 ran from 12:30 PM to 02:30 PM, covering Social Studies and English.
-The exam was held in an online computer-based mode across various test centers in Andhra Pradesh.
+The exam was held in an online computer-based mode across various test centres in Andhra Pradesh.
 AP EDCET is conducted for admission to 2-year Bachelor of Education (B.Ed) and Special Education programmes in university, government, aided, and private colleges across Andhra Pradesh.

 AP EDCET 2026 Minimum Qualifying Marks